 Personalizing your examples to something that your audience can relate to is a great way to help them visualize your experience.
 The more specific you can be, the better.
 Especially when you are trying to explain the severity of your pain, try to find an unrelated example that they can relate to.

-Discussing the Causes of Sciatica
+Causes of Sciatica Pain

 When you’re telling a friend or family member about your chronic sciatica pain, it’s completely normal for them to want to know more about what’s causing it.
 In this case, it’s probably helpful to tell your loved ones that your sciatica isn’t a diagnosis, but rather a symptom of a deeper issue.
 This may mean a herniated disc, spinal stenosis, or spondylolisthesis.